 Why Spade a Tree?

-Evergreen trees like Ponderosa Pines, Blue Spruces, Pinions and others can be moved year round without concern.
+Evergreen trees like Ponderosa Pines, Blue Spruces, Pinions and others can be moved year-round without concern.
 They are resilient and able to recover from moves more easily as they grow year round.
 Deciduous leaf trees such as Maple Trees, Ash, Fruiting Trees, Birches, Oaks and others generally should be moved when they have no leaves and before they bud out in the spring.
-The ideal time to move these trees are when they are hibernating for the winter.
+The ideal time to move these trees is when they are hibernating for the winter.
 If they must be moved in the summer, it can be done.
 They will require additional attention and watering.
 Additionally, they may not recover in that year as all the energy they produce will go towards regrowing the roots, not keeping the leaves growing.
 These summer moves generally recover by the following year however.
-Keep in mind, we do require dry soil conditions to keep the semi trucks from getting stuck in the mud.
+Keep in mind, that we do require dry soil conditions to keep the semi trucks from getting stuck in the mud.
 Further, damp ground can cause tire marks in your yard or driveway.
 While we can work year round, the weather must be above 40 degrees to keep water tanks from freezing and hydraulic fluid flowing optimally for the moves.What's Underground?

 Anytime you dig, underground utilities must first be located.
 This prevents the cutting of electrical, phone, gas lines, sewer and water lines.
 Before a job can be completed, it is required to have utilities surveyed.
 In some cases, such as private property, utilities may not be fully located.
 In these cases, it is still possible we may cut an unknown utility.
 If utilities are marked and known to be within 18" of our digging hole, we may not be able to dig the hole.
 In these cases, if a tree must be removed, it most likely will have to be cut down.Size Matters

 When moving a tree, it is vital to capture as much of the rootball as possible and minimize cutting too much.
 If you use too small of a spade, you may cut too many roots for the tree to survive.
-The basic rule of thumb is for every 1 inch in diameter of trunk, you'll want to move 10 inches of dirt.
+The basic rule of thumb is for every 1 inch in diameter of the trunk, you'll want to move 10 inches of dirt.
 As trees get over 9 inches, this rule stretches a bit.
-Think of blowing up a balloon, once it get's really big, for every inch bigger in diameter it gets, it has a lot more volume.
+Think of blowing up a balloon, once it gets really big, for every inch bigger in diameter it gets, it has a lot more volume.
 Generally accepted diameters and hole sizes:Trunk Diameter Spade Size

 1 to 3 inches up to 34 inch Spade